A Cayley graph for $F_{2}\times F_{2}$ which is not minimally almost convex: Abstract

 \section{Abstract}

 We give an example of a Cayley graph $\Gamma$ for the group $F_{2}\times F_{2}$ which is not minimally almost convex (MAC).
-On the other hand, the standard Cayley graph for $F_{2}\times F_{2}$ does satisfy the falsification by fellow traveler property (FFTP).
-As a result, we show that any Cayley graph property $K$ which satisfies $\text{FFTP}\Rightarrow K\Rightarrow\text{MAC}$ is dependent on the generating set.
-This includes the well known properties FFTP and almost convexity, which were already known to depend on the generating set.
-This also shows the new results that Po\'{e}naru's condition $P(2)$ and the basepoint loop shortening property both depend on the generating set.
+On the other hand, the standard Cayley graph for $F_{2}\times F_{2}$ does satisfy the falsification by fellow traveler property (FFTP), which is strictly stronger.
+As a result, any Cayley graph property $K$ lying between FFTP and MAC (i.e., $\text{FFTP}\Rightarrow K\Rightarrow\text{MAC}$) is dependent on the generating set.
+This includes the well known properties FFTP and almost convexity, which were already known to depend on the generating set as well as Po\'{e}naru's condition $P(2)$ and the basepoint loop shortening property for which dependence on the generating set was previously unknown.
 We also show that the Cayley graph $\Gamma$ does not have the loop shortening property, so this property also depends on the generating set.